thinkshout/behat-wordpress-extension/readme.md

 ## Use it for testing your WordPress site.

-If you're new to the WordPress Behat Extension, we recommend starting with the [full documentation](https://example.com)
+If you're new to Paul's WordPress Behat Extension, we recommend starting with the [full documentation](https://paulgibbs.github.io/behat-wordpress-extension/).

 ### Quick start